 But now let’s go through the different phases of the lifecycle, so that you get a feeling about what they comprise and how the platform supports you in the corresponding tasks and activities.

 Here, you plan your environment (in alignment with your existing landscapes) and set it up accordingly.

 For the actual setup, you would for example have to structure your subaccounts and create them, perform an initial technical configuration (such as of resources and quotas), configure connectivity, and manage services inside SAP Cloud Platform.
 This is described in the SAP Cloud Platform Planning and Lifecycle-Management guide and the Get Started guide in SAP Help Portal.

 Now, you would use the created environment and start to develop own applications or extend existing ones.

-After you have set up your application development environment (for example, using SAP Web IDE or Eclipse), you should consider adapting the concept of Multi-Target Applications to enable a unified lifecycle of all development artifacts and interdependencies of your SAP Cloud Platform application, as described in this blog from my colleague Lilyana Rangelova.
+After you have set up your application development environment (for example, using SAP Web IDE or Eclipse), you should consider adapting the concept of Multitarget Applications (description for Neo environment resp.
+Cloud Foundry environment) to enable a unified lifecycle of all development artifacts and interdependencies of your SAP Cloud Platform application, as described in this blog post from my colleague Lilyana Rangelova.